All Episodes

 It's kind of disappointing.

-The weather kept people away, she said, but we still think climate change something people should talk about.
+The weather kept people away, she said, but we still think climate change is something people should talk about.

 Listen to this.

-Stiller said, and caused the planned two-hour demonstration to break up after one hour.
+The storm prevented the use of solar ovens for a potluck picnic, Stiller said, and caused the planned two-hour demonstration to break up after one hour.

-Cold wind and sleet cancels global warming rally and prevented the use of solar ovens for a potluck picnic.
+Cold, wind, and sleet cancels global warming rally and prevented the use of solar ovens for a potluck picnic.

-Hey, better news uh from across the pond.
+Hey, better news from across the pond.

 This was in Tuesday's Telegraph.